dantleech/blog/source/_posts/2022-02-13-song-fansong.md

-On my previous recording I had used heavy [compression](https://en.wikipedia.org/wiki/Dynamic_range_compression) on the vocals, which sounded OK, but there was still clipping and the volume was not as uniform as it could have been.
+On my previous recording I had used heavy [compression](https://en.wikipedia.org/wiki/Dynamic_range_compression) on the vocals, which seemed to improve the sound, but there was still clipping and the volume was not as uniform as it could have been.
 I just rediscovered "limiter" which is a more aggressive compressor and really helps to avoid clips and keep the vocals at a constant (or at least limited) volume.